If your Express Entry application is approved

 When you arrive in Canada

-- your Confirmation of Permanent Residence (COPR) and your permanent resident visa (if we gave you one)
+- your COPR and your permanent resident visa (if we gave you one)

 - make sure you’re entering Canada before or on the expiry date shown on your COPR

-- make sure that you are the same person who was approved to travel to Canada (we may use your biometrics to do this)
+- make sure you’re the same person who was approved to travel to Canada (we may use your biometrics to do this)

 - ask to see your passport and other travel documents

-- ask you a few questions to make sure you still meet the terms to immigrate to Canada
+- ask you a few questions to make sure you’re still eligible to immigrate to Canada

 To help speed up your entry to Canada, keep your passport and other documents with you at all times.
 Don’t pack them in your luggage.